Johnnydaboy/LazyReader/README.md

 Problem 2: LazyReader won't start

-    a) make sure your set the source file correctly and make sure you opened the proejct on /LazyReader (not one directory above or below)
+    a)  make sure your set the source file correctly and make sure you opened the project on /LazyReader (not one directory above or below)
     b) JDK 11 or above must be installed for the extensions to work

 Problem 3: Packages not detected